seb3773/zelf/README.md

 I wanted a packer that I could fully understand, fully control, and easily extend.
 I wanted a packer where adding a new compression algorithm is straightforward, documented, and encouraged.
 I wanted a codebase that reveals how ELF binaries work internally, how segments are mapped, how relocations are applied, and how an in‑memory unpacking stub operates.
 I wanted something I could fully control, adapt, and experiment with — especially for my own binaries.

+Another aspect I wanted to explore is automatic codec selection. zELF includes lightweight machine‑learning predictors trained on more than 2,000 Linux binaries (mostly from a base Debian system plus a variety of common executables).
+These predictors estimate which codec is likely to produce the smallest packed output, based on simple features extracted from the input binary.
+They’re not meant to be “AI magic”, just practical decision trees that save time and avoid brute‑forcing every codec when you don’t need to.

 zELF is also a playground for integrating historical compression algorithms from the 8‑bit and 16‑bit world, alongside modern codecs like ZSTD or LZMA.
 It’s a learning tool, a research project, and a practical packer all at once.
 It is released under a fully permissive license (WTFYW), because creativity and experimentation should never be restricted :-)